Provision in Accounting (IAS 37): Examples & Journal Entries

 Provision for Depreciation

 Accumulated reduction in the value of fixed assets over time due to wear, tear, and obsolescence.
-Applied using methods like straight-line or reducing balance.
+Applied using straight-line or reducing balance methods.

 🏛️